gazebo-tooling/setup-gazebo/README.md

           run: 'gz sim --versions'
 ```

-#### Setting up worker and installing a compatible Gazebo and Ubuntu combination inside a container

-This workflow shows how to spawn a job to install Gazebo inside a docker container using the action.
-The action needs an input in the `required-gazebo-distributions` field.
+- *Using Ubuntu docker containers*

   The following code snippet shows the installation of Gazebo Harmonic on Ubuntu Noble.

 ```yaml
   jobs: